How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 How to do it:

-• Wrap a resistance band around your legs just above your knees.
+• Tie the resistance band just above your knees.

 Tip: Make the exercise harder by taking sumo side steps.